BlizzCrafter/MonoGame.Forms/README.md

 I just want to refer to the nice [MonoGame.Forms.Test](https://github.com/sqrMin1/MonoGame.Forms/tree/master/MonoGame.Forms.Tests)-Project, which is part of this repo.
 Take a look at it and learn from its samples.

-> Note: To raise the performance of an OpenGL UpdateWindow, it's recommended to change the **DrawIntervall** from 1ms to 50ms or 100ms!
+> Note: To raise the performance of an OpenGL MonoGameControl, it's recommended to change the **DrawIntervall** from 1ms to 50ms or 100ms!

 ![DrawIntervall](https://github.com/sqrMin1/MonoGame.Forms/blob/master/doc/intervall.PNG)